flox/flox/cli/flox/doc/flox-activate.md

 # DESCRIPTION

 Sets environment variables and aliases, runs hooks, and adds `bin` directories to your `$PATH`.

+`flox activate` may run in one of three modes:

-Launches an interactive subshell when invoked as `flox activate` from an interactive shell.
+* interactive: `flox activate` when invoked from an interactive shell Launches an interactive sub-shell.
-Launches a subshell non-interactively when invoked with a command and arguments.
+  The shell to be launched is determined by `$FLOX_SHELL` or `$SHELL`.
+* command: `flox activate -- CMD`
+  Executes `CMD` in the same environment as if run inside an interactive shell produced by an interactive `flox activate`
+  The shell `CMD` is run by is determined by `$FLOX_SHELL` or `$SHELL`.
-May also be invoked as `$(flox activate)` to produce commands to be sourced by the parent shell.
+* in-place: `flox activate` when invoked from an non-interactive shell with it's `stdout` redirected e.g. `eval "$(flox activate)"` Produces commands to be sourced by the parent shell.
-The parent shell is detected automatically by inspecting the executable path of the parent process.
-If Flox can not interpret the path as a shell or a subshell is launched, Flox will fall back to `$SHELL`.
+  Flox will determine the parent shell from `$FLOX_SHELL` or otherwise automatically determine the parent shell and fall back to `$SHELL`.
-To override the shell explicitly, `$FLOX_SHELL` can be set as an override.

 `flox activate` currently only supports `bash` and `zsh` shells for any of the detection mechanisms described above.